 Scholarship recipients will be selected based on a combination of the following areas:

 The purpose of the Georgia PGA Foundation Scholarship Program is to encourage and promote the attainment of higher education goals for youth who have demonstrated a high level of achievement during high school, have financial need and have shown an interest in the game of golf.
-Two scholarships are available: the Bill Cowles Scholarship and the Chuck Edmonson Scholarship.Scholarship Application
+Two scholarships are available for those graduating HS in 2022, the Bill Cowles Scholarship and the Chuck Edmonson Scholarship, AND one is available for those currently attending a college/university, Haskins Foundation Scholarship.Scholarship Application

 The Shirley and Billy Weir Scholarship honors the memory of two of the Georgia golf community's most favorite people.